Powercoders-Switzerland/2021-1-web-dev/02-typescript/Readme.md

 TypeScript files cannot be directly understood by a web browser.
 We need to _compile_ them to JavaScript first.

+In order to do so, we will use Node.js, [NPM](https://www.npmjs.com/), [Webpack](https://webpack.js.org/) and the TypeScript compiler.

 ### Node.js

 Node.js allows to run JavaScript outside of the browser.